Daniel-Pailanir/sdid/sdid_event/README.md

 ### Options
 + **effects**: number of event study effects to be reported.
 + **placebo**: number of placebo estimates to be computed.
++ **covariates**: adds covariates to the estimation routine.
+To this end, **sdid_event** implements the *projected* method from **sdid**, whereas the outcome is replaced by the residuals of the outcome variable from a TWFE regression on covariates, in the sample of untreated and not-yet-treated units.
 + **disag**: reports estimates of the cohort-specific aggregated and event study estimators.
 + **vce(** off | bootstrap | placebo **)**: selects method for bootstrap inference.
 With **off**, the program reports only the point estimates, while **bootstrap** and **placebo** correspond to Algorithms 2 and 4 in Clarke et al. (2023).
 + **brep()**: number of bootstrap replications (default = 50).